volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 ![Feature Branch History](/img/screenshot-2021-02-07-at-14.25.55.png "Feature Branch History")

+Note, how the **commit hashes are not changed** after the merge (still equal to `...7d5` and `...e92` for "Add date service" and "Add needed changes" commits respectively).

 ## git rebase

 This command allows joining two or more branches together, just as **git merge** with some important differences: